Pandora FMS features

 Remote server management

-Using the integration with eHorus it’s possible to control devices remotely.
+Using the integration with eHorus, the remote control solution it’s possible to control devices remotely.
 This can be done either through a remote desktop or via the command line (Linux, Mac and Windows).
 It also allows bidirectional file copies, and process and service management.
 All of this integrated into the Pandora FMS console.

 Headless remote monitoring: Satellite Server and proxy agents